realbadidas/Arma-Remote-Code-Executor/README.md

 # Arma-Remote-Code-Executor
 With this servermod you can easily send script commands or SQF code via a POST request with HTTP or HTTPS to your ArmA server!
-(Maybe even your DayZ server i have no clue lol test it yourself)

 # Hello there!